A convergent interacting particle method and computation of KPP front speeds in chaotic flows: Efficient Lagrangian methods in computing KPP front speeds

 Finally, we give the complete algorithm in Algorithm \ref{Algorithm-TimeFependent}.
 The performance of our method will be demonstrated in Section \ref{sec:NumericalResults}.

 \begin{remark} When the flow is time-independent, we can view it as a periodic flow with any given period $T$.
-The principal eigenvalue calculated by \eqref{TimePeriodicPrinEig} will be the same with any $T>0$.
+Then, we can still use Algorithm \ref{Algorithm-TimeFependent} to compute the principal eigenvalue.
 Hence the numerical schemes and the convergence analysis proposed in time-dependent flow can be applied by assigning $T=\Delta t$ and $M=1$. \end{remark}